Income, Credit Score, and Credit History: Which is Keeping You From Refinancing?August 3, 2020

 Student Loan Refinancing Requirements

-Borrower requirements can vary from lender to lender, and some lenders are very vague about their refinancing criteria.
-However, ELFI is different and has transparent eligibility guidelines.
+Borrower requirements can vary from lender to lender, and some lenders are vague about their refinancing criteria.
+ELFI, on the other hand, strives to offer transparent eligibility guidelines.

-To qualify for student loan refinancing with ELFI, you must meet the following student loan refinancing* requirements:
+To qualify for student loan refinancing with ELFI, you must meet certain student loan refinancing requirements,* including:

 - You must be a U.S. citizen or permanent resident